DevExpress-Examples/out-of-maintenance-WinForms-Dashboard-How-to-Highlight-Data-in-the-Scatter-Chart-Dashboard-Item/readme.md

 * [Form1.cs](./CS/ChartFormatRulesSample/Form1.cs)
 * [ScatterChartConstantLineUserValueModule.cs](./CS/ChartFormatRulesSample/ScatterChartConstantLineUserValueModule.cs)

-# WinForms Dashboard - How to Highlight Data in the Scatter Chart Dashboard Item
+# WinForms Dashboard - How to Highlight Data in a Scatter Chart Dashboard Item

-The following example illustrates how to to highlight data in the Scatter Chart with conditional formatting and the Constant Line custom property.
+The following example illustrates how to to use conditional formatting and the Constant Line custom property to highlight data in a Scatter Chart.

-Expression format rule colors scatter chart's product categories with the biggest discount green and Constant line separates the sector with the biggest discount:
+The Expression format rule colors the scatter chart's product categories with the biggest discount green and a Constant line separates the sector with the biggest discount:

 ![](/images/scatter-chart-with-applied-format-rule.png)